-One item must be labelled M&S, and you can only use the voucher in the same calendar month.
+One item must be labeled M&S, and you can only use the voucher in the same calendar month.
 There’s a minimum £35 spend and it’s only valid on clothing, home or beauty.

-I asked in a store this weekend if you can use the voucher with other offers and the checkout woman said she’d seen the vouchers be used with Sparks offers such as 20% off everything.
+I asked in a store a while ago if you can use the voucher with other offers and the checkout woman said she’d seen the vouchers be used with Sparks offers such as 20% off everything.
 So it’s worth grabbing one of these to use when those deals come around.